PatrickKish1/DeGen/frontend/README-YIELD.md

    - Each option is configured with different display attributes (risk level, APY, lock period)
    - The `contractFunction` parameter identifies which yield option is selected
    - Both options use the EntryService's `enterAaveMarket` method to interact with the smart contract

+## Token Swap Component

+The `TokenSwap` component allows users to seamlessly swap between different ERC20 tokens using Uniswap V3 liquidity pools.
+This component is integrated into the dashboard and provides the following features:

+- Select from common tokens (DAI, USDC, WETH, WBTC) for input and output
+- Set custom slippage tolerance or use automatic calculation
+- Choose fee tier based on pool liquidity preferences (0.05%, 0.3%, 1%)
+- Specify transaction deadline to protect against pending transactions
+- Automatic calculation of minimum output amount based on slippage

+The frontend connects to the `swapTokens` function in the Entry contract, which then utilizes the `swapManager` to perform the swap via Uniswap V3's `swapExactInputSingle` function.

+### Technical Implementation

+1. The frontend component collects all necessary parameters from the user
+2. Before executing the swap, it verifies the user is registered
+3. The swap is executed through the contract's `swapTokens` function
+4. The `SwapManager` contract handles the interaction with Uniswap V3 through the `ISwapRouter` interface
+5. Successful swaps are recorded and the user interface is updated accordingly

+### Key Frontend Files

+- `components/token-swap.tsx`: Main component for the swap interface
+- `lib/entry-service.ts`: Service that handles communication with the Entry contract

 ## Future Improvements